elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.25.1 - 2024-06-11 =
+- Fix typo in redirection module
+- Check if queried object returns null that causes error for Open Graph

 = 3.25.0 - 2024-05-28 =
 - Add sitemap for Google news.
 The news sitemap is automatically added to the `sitemap-post-type-post.xml` sitemap.
 You do not have to change anything.
 Simply submit your sitemap URL (either `https://example.com/sitemap.xml` or `https://example.com/sitemap-post-type-post.xml` to Google News).